 - Effect of water scarcity on plants

-Class 7 Science chapter 16 NCERT Solutions pdf includes few important questions including objective, short and long type questions from exam point of view.
+Class 7 Science chapter 16 NCERT Solutions PDF includes few important and extra questions including objective, short and long type questions from competitive exam point of view.

 Q1.
 Mark ‘T’ for a correct statement and ‘F’ for a false statement